 Working in a collaborative effort with the Soldier On organization, she found a home for homeless veterans of Monmouth County.

-Recently brought to fruition a joint effort by the Vocational Schools, National Park System and the Commissioners to reconstruct Buildings 23 and 56 on Fort Hancock for the Marine Academy of Science and Technology.
+She was apart of a joint effort by the Vocational Schools, National Park System and the Commissioners to reconstruct Buildings 23 and 56 on Fort Hancock for the Marine Academy of Science and Technology.

 Lillian has been in business for more than 40 years as owner and broker of record of Colts Neck Realty.
 Married to Captain Donald Burry, retired from the Coast Guard, they have one daughter, two grandchildren and three great grandchildren.